Romualdi-Lab/brewerix-cli/README.md

   * the genome indexed for hisat2

 We build a wrapper to create the knowledge-base called brewerix-prepare-knowledgebase.
 Minimal requirements are
+* the species of interest (must be available on ENSEMBL)
+* a file with the list of chromosomes
+* a file with the list of imprinted genes

 ## General Workflow

-This pipeline is able to generate a table of bi-allelic SNVs starting from fastq files.
+This pipeline is able to generate a table of bi-allelic SNVs starting from FASTQ files.

 In the following lines we summarize the major steps:
 * collect fastqs